Skip to main content

 Location Filters

-To filter your entries by a specific location, you will need the unique location code, which you can find on that location's edit page.
+To filter your entries by a specific location, you'll need the unique location code, which is available on the location's edit page.

-For example, the first part of the URL will be your page URL:
+The first part of the URL will be your page URL: https://bookwhen.com/grow

-The completed code with the location filter code added at the end:
+The completed code with the location filter added at the end:

 https://bookwhen.com/grow?location=mbe0knv18rog

-πŸ’‘ To note: The filtered URL will only show entries with this exact location.
+πŸ’‘ To note: The filtered URL will only show entries for this exact location.

 Entry Filters

-The completed code with the entry filter code added at the end:
+The completed code with the entry filter added at the end:

 https://bookwhen.com/grow?entry=j0tumqwx6w6q

-πŸ‘‰ If you want to filter on multiple entries, we recommend using tags.
+πŸ‘‰ To note: If you want to filter by multiple entries, we recommend using tags.

 Tag Filters